MattW0/DaikoPublic/content/Nations/Daicon Kingdom/Towns/Esvelen/Velgard Spire.md

 ---

 > [!info] Description
-> - Ruin on top of icy cliffs
+> - Ruin on top of icy cliffs in the [[Nations/Daicon Kingdom/Lore/Durgrat Mountains|Durgrat Mountains]]

 > [!abstract] Relevant NPCs
 > * [[Nations/Daicon Kingdom/Towns/Esvelen/NPCs/Sister Elin of the Tenth Veil|Sister Elin of the Tenth Veil]]